combatwombat/monsterdon-replay/README.md

 ### Toots and movies

 Toots are not directly linked to movies in the DB.
-Instead, a movie has a start_datetime and a end_datetime (calculated from start_datetime + duration + config.aftershowDuration).
+Instead, a movie has a start_datetime and an end_datetime (calculated from start_datetime + duration + config.aftershowDuration).
 All toots with created_at in between those times belong to the movie.

 ### Caching